thkoch2001/tvlfyi_depot/web/tvl/blog/tvix-status-202209.md

 steady and can of course be tracked [in the source][src] (viewer without Javascript [here][src-noscript]).

-At the same time, we've already implemented a variety of basics that are hopefully going to have a huge impact further down, such as:
+At the same time, we've already implemented some basics that are hopefully going to have a huge impact further down, such as:

 * The Tvix compiler is built to be able to emit warnings & errors without failing early, as well as retaining as much source